Engineers Australia membership and registration on the National Registers may require assessment of competence at two stages:

 I am a current Chartered member

-If you are a current Chartered Professional Engineer (CPEng) and your CPD and Practice Review is up-to-date, you need only provide an application for registration on NPER.
-An up-to-date CV and a record of recent CPD are not necessary but can be submitted for our records.
+If you are a current Chartered Engineer and your CPD and Practice Review is up-to-date, you can apply for registration on the NER.

 Please refer to the National Engineering Register.